SVModular/DrumKit/README.md

 ### BD-9

-16 bass drums from TR909.
+16 bass drums based on the TR909.

+### Snare-N

+16 snare drums based on the Novation Drumstation.

 ## Building